WebMobTechnologies/Hacktoberfest2021/QA 2.Rising Adoption of Agile and DevOps/agile&devops.md

 - Gives higher value to customer collaboration throughout the entire incremental product (and service) creation and improvement (via short feedback cycles), way above and higher than trying to lock-in customers in ironclad contracts.

 - Puts the high focus on the team’s ability to quickly respond to changes (in customer needs or preferences and market trends), instead of forcing them to follow a pre-cast plan (thus taking away their flexibility to adapt and re-align quickly).

+## The future of agile and DevOps

+It is expected that the DevOps market adoption will rise beyond $12.85 billion by 2025.

+With rapidly changing business dynamics and customer expectations, digital transformation is the only way to stay profitable and grow for any organization, he says.

+'Agile and DevOps are playing at the core of this process.’

+'We will witness a continued growth in adoption of Agile and DevOps as the platform for systems thinking, to drive strategic investments based on their target business outcomes.’

+Indeed, he continues, as more companies adopt Agile,  he expects that large frameworks like the Scaled Agile Framework (SAFe) will continue to change in response.
+For Neil, these methodologies will move from the software development part of a business to other parts of the business, driving overall business agility.